NSWALC and the Local Aboriginal Land Council Network

 LALCs are independent of the NSW State Government.
 However, they are deemed to be public authorities for the purposes of legislation

-the Ombudsman and the Auditor-General, have powers to investigate LALCs to require them to provide information.
+Ombudsman and the Auditor-General, have powers to investigate LALCs and to require them to provide information.

-LALCs can acquire land by claiming Crown land based on the criteria set out in the Aboriginal Land Rights Act 1983 or by buying land
+LALCs can acquire land by claiming Crown land based on the criteria set out in the Aboriginal Land Rights Act 1983 (ALRA) or

 For more information visit the land claims page.